Fly in comfort over the stormy Drake Passage and board your ship directly in Antarctica. No sea-sickness!

 Anastasiia was born in Saint-Petersburg, Russia.
 She studied Statistics, Economy, and Finances at St Petersburg State University and graduated with honors.
 She has been an avid traveler and started by exploring her own country, including some remote zones in the north and the Far East.
 She then followed her passion for travel throughout Asia and Europe.
 Since March 2013 she has been traveling throughout South America and was charmed by Patagonia.
 She has visited approximately 40 countries.
 Anastasiia has worked in the tourism industry as a receptionist, hostel manager and tourist guide in Russia.
 She enjoys history and languages, as well as outdoor activities, trekking, and nature.
 Anastasia joined Antarctica21 in 2015.

 Diana was born in Italy.
-Driven by her passion for Patagonia and Antarctica, she settled in Ushuaia, Tierra del Fuego, working as National Parks guide and sailor on yachts offering charter exploration of the mythical Cape Horn.
-Her first time in Antarctica was aboard an Argentine Navy vessel in 1989, escorting a group of tourists.
-Since then she returned several times as naturalist guide, expedition leader and observer.
-Author of one of the first field guides on Antarctica, she cooperated with the Argentine Government for Antarctic tourism management projects.
+Driven by her passion for Patagonia and Antarctica, she settled in Ushuaia, Tierra del Fuego, working as National Parks guide and sailor on yachts offering charter exploration of Cape Horn.
+Her first time in Antarctica was aboard an Argentine Navy vessel in 1989 escorting a group of tourists.
+Since then she returned numerous times as naturalist guide, expedition leader, and observer.
+Author of one of the first field guides on Antarctica, she cooperated with the Argentine Government on Antarctic tourism management projects.
 In 1995 she returned to Italy where she collaborated as logistics coordinator in the framework of a European scientific campaign on ozone research in the Arctic and the Antarctic.
 In 2005 she was recruited by Antarctica21 as expedition leader and two years later she increased her collaboration as Product and Sales manager.
 In 2010 she accepted a further professional challenge by leading the department of Operations and Product for Antarctica21.

 Born in Italy, Francesco has lived his entire adult life in Canada, where he graduated from York University.
 Francesco was involved with his family’s wine business back in Italy and in 1996, he joined the adventure travel industry.
 He has since worked in a number of senior sales and marketing roles with leading polar expedition companies.
 He also worked as a travel columnist for The Globe and Mail, Canada’s prestigious national daily newspaper.
 Francesco now leads the team responsible for Antarctica21’s commercial operations.
 During his career, Francesco has travelled extensively around the world and has established close partnerships with a vast network of polar travel specialists and tour operators that collaborate with ANTARCTICA XXI.
 He splits his time between his base in Toronto and ANTARCTICA XXI’s head office in Punta Arenas.
 Known for his creativity and passion for adventure travel, Francesco feels privileged to be able to apply his energy and talents to the promotion of Antarctic tourism.
 Francesco speaks English, Spanish and Italian.